sosuisen/git-documentdb/docs/git-documentdb.remoterepository.create.md

 ## RemoteRepository.create() method

-Create repository on remote site
+Create a repository on a remote site

 <b>Signature:</b>